Homemade Almond Milk

 We use almond milk for our breakfast cereal in the am, for tea, coffee, and in an array of smoothies.
 Sometimes we just drink it right out of the mason jar cuz it’s flat delish!

-1 cup raw (not pasteurized) organic almonds,
+1 cup raw (not pasteurized) almonds,

 enough filtered water to cover almonds for soaking

 2-3 Medjool dates